ddev/github-action-add-on-test/README.md

 If you want to run a customized test command, you can use this input.

-If it's empty, the test command will be `bats tests --filter-tags !release` during a pull request workflow and `bats tests` otherwise.
+If it's empty, the test command will be `bats tests --filter-tags !release` during _push_ or _pull request_ workflows and `bats tests` otherwise.

 Not required.